 - Whether the offense involves a large organized crime syndicate

-The attorneys at Oakley & Oakley, LLC, are well versed in just about every aspect of state and federal criminal law.
-If you want to have our team use this knowledge to defend you against your criminal charges, please reach out to us today.
-We are always available to help the people of Lexington.
+I am well-versed in just about every aspect of state and federal criminal law.
+If you want me to use this knowledge to defend against your criminal charges, please reach out to me today.
+I am always available to help the people of Lexington.

 Federal agencies, like the FBI and ATF, can arrest Lexington residents for any violation of the Code of Laws of the United States.
-However, most of their arrests typically involve weapons crimes, drug crimes, sex crimes, and white-collar crimes.
+However, most of their arrests typically involve weapons crimes, drug crimes and white collar crimes.